 However one would have to conclude that very few indeed achieve sustained experience of the contemplative or radial stages.

-This in turn creates an important difficulty for the rare few individuals who feel called - even from an early age - to significantly advance to these advanced stages.
+This in turn creates an important difficulty for any rare individual who feels called - even from an early age - to significantly advance to these advanced stages.

 For in attempting to do so, one is placing oneself outside the norms of conventional society, where perhaps for the remainder of one's life, one must be willing to swim significantly against the tide of conventional expectations on a lone and often treacherous journey with no assurance of eventual success.